mmahmoudighaznavi/Airline-Pipelines-ADS507/README.md

 * **python_outputs**
   * Potential deliverables that an end-consumer may want to use or build from
 * **SQL_scripts**
-  * Files for creating the database are located under the table_creation_scripts sub-directory
+  * Files for creating the database are located under the **table_creation_scripts** sub-directory
   * Files beginning in 0_xxxxx were used to verify working functionality
-  * The other files were for ETL, cleanup, and generating views for multiple endpoint consumers
+  * The other files were for ETL, data cleanup, and generating views for multiple endpoint consumers
     * `daily_weather_delays.sql`
     * `tables.moh.sql`
     * `travelers_delay_info.sql`